Goldman Sachs : Morgan Stanley profit beats on wealth management gains, lower expenses | MarketScreener

 Morgan Stanley is distinct from its competitors in that it gets half of its revenue from wealth management, which acts as a ballast during market fluctuations.

-Revenue from the wealth management business rose 1.9% to $4.40 billion from a year earlier, and accounted for 43% of total revenue.
+Revenue from the wealth management business rose 1.9% to $4.40 billion (£3.53 billion) from a year earlier, and accounted for 43% of total revenue.
 The business beat its pre-tax margin target at 28.2%.

 Chief Executive Officer James Gorman has been focusing on the unit to help the bank tide over swings in market-related businesses.